Should you get a prepaid card?

 Adding money

-• With your debit card on your prepaid card issuer website
+- Using your debit card on the prepaid card issuer’s website or app

 Top up limits

-How much money you can add to your card varies a lot, depending on the card provider.
-Typically:
+How much money you can add to a prepaid card varies depending on the provider and the type of card you choose.
+In general:

-• The card provider will set a maximum limit per year and a cap on single top-ups
+- Card issuers usually set a maximum annual limit and a cap on individual top-ups.

 Checking your balance